ssegrubdivad/CodeCRISPR/README.md

 CodeCRISPR was designed to optimize LLM-assisted code editing workflows, particularly with Anthropic's Claude via the Model Context Protocol (MCP).
 The framework demonstrates how targeted code editing can dramatically reduce token usage while improving reliability.

 ## Troubleshooting

+### Backup Your Files

+- CodeCRISPR has been very successful when used in conjunction with the Claude Desktop app for MacOS and MCP, but please back up your files before working on them with CodeCRISPR

 ### Common Issues